imweihuang/tic-tac-toe-online/README.md

-# FINAL PROJECT - TicTacToe Online
+## FINAL PROJECT - TicTacToe Online
-* Testing Note
+* Testing Instruction
 1. As the TicTacToe app is an online multipler game.
 Please install the app to two devices or simulators (iPhone 6, 6s, and 7).
 2. At the login screens of both of your devices, enter two differnt names to login.
 Firebase anonymous login is used here.
 3. On the next screen, tap "Play" button on both devices.
 The backend allows players to match eather other.
 Game will start automatically after successful matching.